FOSSEE/OpenPLC/OpenPLC_version_1/Documentation/Software-Requirements.rst

 [1] *Yvar* implies the component is connected to an input pin on the micro-controller, something like a push button that is user dependent.
 This generally works for the digital inputs, HIGH(+5V) or LOW(GND).

-[2] *Xvar* implies the component is connected to an output pin on the mi-crocontroller.
+[2] *Xvar* implies the component is connected to an output pin on the microcontroller.
 This can be something like an LED or a Buzzer that is used to show the outputs.
 It’s generally used to display digital outputs, HIGH(+5V) or LOW(GND).

 [3] *Tvar* implies, a timer.
 It can be a turn on, turn off or a retentive timer, just like the ones used in the actual PLCs.

 [4] *Cvar* implies a counter.
-The arguments in this are simple logical operands to decide the upper bound upto which the counter shall work.
+The arguments in this are simple logical operands to decide the upper bound up to which the counter shall work.
 There are circular counter too, which count circularly, without any bound.